skedgeme/wrecker/README.md

 `wrecker` is designed from the ground up for scripting complex API sequences sublimely.
 Benchmarks can utilize a `wreq` like interface, perhaps the easiest to use Haskell library for HTTP interaction, and quickly create wonderful typed API clients.

-`wrecker` is designed to seem comfortable and easy to use for current Haskellers.
-However, it is my hope that those who are struggling with scripting `LoadRunner` will find learning Haskell worth the effort because `wrecker` is that much easier.
-Here's hoping.

 #### How does it compare to my current http profiling?

-If you are happy with your HTTP profiling setup, then `wreck` doesn't offer a reason to switch ... it does have an interactive mode.
+If you are happy with your HTTP profiling setup, then `wrecker` doesn't offer a reason to switch ... it does have an interactive mode.

 ![Wrecker Interactive Command Line](/wreck-interactive.gif)